acd/tftp2http/README.md

 ### Can I see it work?

-Lets proxy all requests to Google!
+Let's proxy all requests to Google!

 ```
 $ tftp2http -listen=:10000 http://www.google.com/